 - Edges: This factor stores the relationship between the factors present in nodes.

-This type of database is used in fraud detection, search engines use them to generate recommendations for their users, etc. Most of the social media campaigns use such graph databases to target their audiences and plan their marketing campaigns accordingly.
+This type of database is used in fraud detection, search engines use them to generate recommendations for their users, etc. Most social media campaigns use such graph databases to target their audiences and plan their marketing campaigns accordingly.

 Database Management Systems (DBMS)